openvinotoolkit/training_extensions/docs/source/guide/explanation/algorithms/object_detection/object_detection.rst

 `BDD100K <https://www.bdd100k.com/>`_ is the largest dataset among we used.
 70000 images are used as train images and 10000 images are used for validation.
 `Brackish <https://public.roboflow.com/object-detection/brackish-underwater>`_ and `Plantdoc <https://public.roboflow.com/object-detection/plantdoc>`_ are datasets of medium size.
 They have around 10000 images for train and 1500 images for validation.
 `BCCD <https://public.roboflow.com/object-detection/bccd>`_ and `Chess pieces <https://public.roboflow.com/object-detection/chess-full>`_ are datasets of small size.
 They have around 300 images for train and 100 images for validation.
-We used our own templates without any modification.
+We used our own recipes without any modification.
-For hyperparameters, please, refer to the related template.
+For hyperparameters, please, refer to the related recipe.
 We trained each model with a single Nvidia GeForce RTX3090.

 +----------------------------+------------------+-----------+-----------+-----------+-----------+--------------+